julyndav/PowerBI/UK_National_Rail/README.md

 ![MainDB](https://github.com/julyndav/PowerBI/blob/main/UK_National_Rail/Images/UKRail%20Img1.png)

 ### General Insights:
+Payments: We can see that roughly 60% of ticket sales are purchased online which is in line with 60% (19K) tickets have been purchased using credit cards.

 <br></br>

 ### Route Overview:
 <ul>
-<li>Showcases ticket classes, highlight the main reasons for delays and refunds totals per ticket class.</li>
+<li>Showcases ticket classes, highlights the main reasons for delays and refunds totals per ticket class.</li>
 <li>Features an interactive route map and a general timeline to visualize passenger patterns over a 24-hour period.</li>
+<li>There are separate dashboards for Arrival and Departure information.
+These are access via the buttons on the main route page.</li>
+<li>If one chooses, there is a Passenger Dashboard which displays passenger information anonomously.</li>
 </ul>
 <p></p>